kicaj29/aws/API GW/readme.md

 ![0095_x-ray.png](./images/0095_x-ray.png)

-As shown, the entire duration for the Lambda cold start is 232 ms, with a billable duration of 26 ms.
+As shown, the entire duration for the Lambda cold start is 232 ms, with a **billable duration of 26 ms**.

 #### X-Ray Example 2